Statute of Limitations for Crimes in Spain (Deadlines 2026)

 Limitation Periods (Art.
 131 CP)

-The time required for an offense to become time-barred depends on the severity of the maximum penalty provided in the abstract for that offense (not the penalty the prosecutor will actually request, but the maximum set out in the Spanish Criminal Code).
+The time required for an offence to become time-barred depends on the severity of the maximum penalty provided in the abstract for that offence (not the penalty the prosecutor will actually request, but the maximum set out in the Spanish Criminal Code).

 When Does the Clock Start Running?

-The general rule is: from the day the offense was committed.
+The general rule is: from the day the offence was committed.

 Important exceptions:

-- Permanent offenses: From the moment the unlawful situation comes to an end (e.g. unlawful detention; the clock starts when the victim is released).
+- Permanent offences: From the moment the unlawful situation comes to an end (e.g. unlawful detention; the clock starts when the victim is released).

-- Minor victims: For serious offenses (sexual offenses, homicide, bodily harm), the period does NOT begin to run until the victim turns 35 years old (the Rhodes Act).
-Previously it was 18.
-This means such offenses almost never become time-barred in practice.
+- Minor victims: For the offences listed in Art.
+132.1 CP — sexual offences, human trafficking, attempted homicide, serious bodily harm (Arts.
+149-150 CP) and habitual abuse (Art.
+173.2 CP) — the period does NOT begin to run until the victim turns 35 years old (the Rhodes Act reform).
+Previously it started at 18.
+In practice these offences rarely become time-barred.

 How Is the Limitation Period Interrupted?